exercism/python/concepts/decorators/about.md

 Hello, World!
 >>> my_func(Pluto")
 Entering my_func with ('Pluto',) argument
-Pluto is not a world!
+Pluto is not a planet!

 ```